EDPB Schrems II Guidance: GDPR Data Transfers to Third Countries

 Are Data Transfers to the United States Lawful and Free?

-No, they are not, unless you implement the six-step process described above.
+But you cannot send data freely to those that are not certified, unless you implement the six-step process described above.

 There are two US laws you should know about - the FISA 1978 and the CLOUD Act 2018.
 They both complicate data transfers from Europe to the US.